jat255/python-financier/README.md

 Modify the file `python-financier.ini` to include your username and password in the appropriate places.
 The `url_couch_db` parameter should correct, but can be changed if your database is located elsewhere.
+The configuration file should be in the directory from which you run the code (or your script).
+Alternatively, the path to the file can be supplied.

 If you would rather authenticate manually each time, just supply the appropriate values in the constructor for the `Financier`